 Compassionate Communities is your way to show that your classroom or school are subscribing to certain values in your interactions with kids.
-When you enter your name and address below, you'll receive a door decal and poster to signify your commitment to the values of Compassionate Communities and intention to adhere to those values.
+When you enter your name and address below, you'll signify your commitment to the values of Compassionate Communities and intention to adhere to those values.
 And you can then link a page where you can download posters and decals for your classroom.

 Statement of Our Values